Codeinwp/optimole-wp/readme.txt

 = What Content Delivery Network (CDN) do you use? =

 Our FREE plan uses our custom made CDN built with 7 locations around the globe.
 For the paid plans, we have direct integration with Amazon Cloudfront, with more than 130 locations around the globe.

+= Does Optimole handle images from Ajax content  ? =

+Yes, we do.
+By default, Optimole handle images delivered from your ajax content from admin-ajax.php ( not logged in users ) as well as WordPress REST API routes.

+= Can i remove the blurry placeholder from the lazyload effct ? =

+Yes, you can.
+We have bundled this tweak into a plugin you can install while you have Optimole active.
+The blurry placeholder will be removed and the images will be still lazy-loaded.
+You can find the plugin tweak here -> http://bit.ly/optml-rm-lqip

 = I'm already using a CDN, can I use that instead of yours ? =